 - Many Imperial Guard commanders end up feeling like this if they have to work with other branches of Imperial armed forces.
 Space Marines expect ordinary Guardsmen to keep up with seven-foot-tall gene-tailored Super Soldiers in Power Armor and may refuse their aid based on perceived faults in the Guards' genetic purity, Sisters of Battle close in on the enemy with flamers and organize prayer meetings when not fighting, the Inquisition is liable to arrest, judge, and burn people as heretics... and that's not counting the Guardsmen who seem to think retreat in the face of Chaos, giant monsters, and aliens is a good idea (fortunately they have Commissars to deal with that).

-- While fandom takes it Up to Eleven, any Chaos commander leading a force consisting of multiple Chaos Space Marine Legions, warbands, and daemons will run into this problem, because there exists a four-way rivalry between the Chaos gods where killing another god's champion (or even your own god's champion) is liable to get the killer rewarded by his patron god.
+- While fandom takes it up a pinch, any Chaos commander leading a force consisting of multiple Chaos Space Marine Legions, warbands, and daemons will run into this problem, because there exists a four-way rivalry between the Chaos gods where killing another god's champion (or even your own god's champion) is liable to get the killer rewarded by his patron god.
 That, and pretty much everyone involved is literally insane in one direction or the other.
 As such, commanders that can't get their troops in line by cracking dissident skulls will be relegated to this role, and even then it's usually not enough.

 - While technically subservient to the Sultan, Grand Vizier Jafar (or rather Ja'far) is the Only Sane Man running the Magic Kingdom, and his every plan to improve the kingdom is thwarted by the ignorant citizens who hate him on principle, the insane sultan and his Decadent Court, or the Sultan's actually Ja'far's irresponsible Bratty Teenage Daughter.
 He ends up having to try to prevent a war sparked by the Princess' self-centered behavior while accused of being a traitor by the sociopathic thief Aladdin.